Smudge202/smudge202.github.io/_posts/2015-08-10-abstracting.md

 Ok, so now you hopefully understand what a Composition Root is, or at least what I mean by it.
 You'll have also noticed the term _"Constructor Injection"_, otherwise known as **_Dependency Injection_** (a method thereof) to real people.
 Back on topic, the reason I removed the `static Main` method in that last example is because it no longer concerns us.
 I'm not interested in arguing [choice of DI Containers](http://stackoverflow.com/questions/4581791/how-do-the-major-c-sharp-di-ioc-frameworks-compare) with anyone here, though I most definitely have a [preferred method](https://github.com/smudge202/compose).

 Whilst I'll no longer include details of the Composition Root, it is assumed hereafter that it has been correctly re-purposed from the first example, to be the Composition Root.
-As an example of such, [see here](https://github.com/smudge202/storybox/blob/advanced/src/Storybox.Cli/Program.cs).
+As an example of a composition root within a Console Application, [see here](https://github.com/smudge202/storybox/blob/advanced/src/Storybox.Cli/Program.cs).
 Let's instead concern ourselves with the important stuff, fulfilling our customers' requirements.

 ### Abstract Factory